-Following any kind of auto collision, it’s always a wise decision to visit your local doctor or physician and have him or her check your body for signs of injuries – including bruising and lacerations.
+Following any kind of auto collision, it’s always a wise decision to visit your local doctor or physician and have them check your body for signs of injuries, including bruising and lacerations.

 As discussed above, seat belts can cause serious injuries to the body.
 However, it may take several days for injuries caused by safety belts to become apparent, and your injuries may be dependent on the type of seat belt used.
 If you experience any of the following symptoms, you may be more injured than you initially realized and should be sure to see your doctor.

-Pain in the chest, neck, and/or legs is an extremely common result of seat belt use during a car accident.
-Usually, this pain occurs because the seat belt locks during an accident, and a person’s body is forcefully pressed against the restraints.
-While this prevents the passenger from being thrown forward into a windshield, the pressure from the seat belt can also cause deep bruises, muscle strains, or cracked ribs.
-While you may be tempted to ignore these injuries, it is important to inform your doctor of any pain after an accident in order to rule out serious injury.
+Pain in the chest, neck and/or legs is an extremely common result of seat belt use during a car accident.
+Usually, this pain occurs because when the seat belt locks during an accident, a person’s body is forcefully pressed against the restraints.
+While this prevents the passenger from being thrown forward into a windshield, the pressure from the seat belt can also cause deep bruises, muscle strains or cracked ribs.
+While you may be tempted to ignore these injuries, it is important to inform your doctor of any pain after an accident in order to rule out serious injuries.

 Whiplash is another common type of seat belt injury caused by the back-and-forth movement of the head during an accident.
 A person suffering from whiplash will notice that their neck is increasingly sore and difficult to move.
 Whiplash is a spinal injury, which can be serious if left untreated.
 While some whiplash injuries resolve on their own, others may result in lasting pain or stiffness.

-After you seek medical attention for any new or worsening injuries caused by a seat belt in a Connecticut auto accident, you should consider consulting a knowledgeable seat belt attorney like those at Jonathan Perkins Injury Lawyers to discuss a possible accident claim.
+After you seek medical attention for any new or worsening injuries caused by a seat belt in a Connecticut car crash, you should consider consulting a knowledgeable seat belt attorney like those at Jonathan Perkins Injury Lawyers to discuss a possible accident claim.